In some ensemble shows (especially the Sitcom), the main characters form a tight social circle. They all know each other, and do everything together.

-George: It would be good if he [an employer] saw me with some of my black friends.
+George: You know what would be great?
+If he [an employer] could just see me with some of my black friends.

-Jerry: Except you don't have any black friends.
-And outside of me, Kramer, and Elaine, you don't have any white friends either.
+Jerry: Yeah, except you don't really have any black friends.
+Outside of us, you don't really have any white friends either.

 - Kramer occasionally makes reference to other friends of his.
 When Jerry asks why they've never met these friends, Kramer shoots back that his other friends wonder why they have never met Jerry.